Parth703-wq/amazon_ai-for-bharat/README.md

 ## How It Works

-**Step 1** — User sends a WhatsApp voice note or calls the toll-free IVR number in their language
+**Step 1** — User sends a WhatsApp voice note (or text) or calls the IVR number in their language.

-**Step 2** — Amazon Transcribe converts speech to text in their regional language
+**Step 2** — Backend processes the request using Claude 3 Haiku for rapid conversational context.

-**Step 3** — Amazon Translate normalizes the text for processing
+**Step 3** — If location/schemes are requested, the system queries the live RDS database (optimized for Gujarat centers and Central schemes).

-**Step 4** — Amazon Bedrock (Claude 3 Sonnet) understands the intent and queries the scheme database via Kendra
+**Step 4** — AI Gemini performs intelligent matching if complex eligibility verification is needed.

-**Step 5** — Response is generated, translated back to user's language, and spoken aloud via Amazon Polly
+**Step 5** — Response is formatted with a signature link back to the live Web Portal.

-**Step 6** — User receives step-by-step guidance, scheme list, or document explanation instantly
+**Step 6** — User receives step-by-step guidance, scheme list, or document explanation instantly.

 ---